mueezullah/36-Weeks-Preparation-Challenge/Week-7/React-deep-dive.md

 ```

 > In this case, `handleClick` gets recreated on every render, causing child components that depend on it to re-render unnecessarily.
+> Every re-render creates a new function instance with a different reference

 ### 🧪 Example with `React.memo`